taha1048/Training-Projects/README.md

 # Training-Projects
-Within this repository, you'll discover a compilation of my training projects involving MYSQL, Power Bi, and Excel.
-Despite their simplicity and beginner-friendly nature, I have a fondness for them as they were the trigger of my journey ^-^.
+**Within this repository, you'll discover a compilation of my training projects involving MYSQL, Power Bi, and Excel.**

+you will see all kind of mistakes here,
+-  code and design mistakes
+-  logical errors
+-  wrong interpretation, and many more

+ **However, I'm proud of it. they were my kick off and people learn through try and error processes ^-^**